redblobgames/circular-obstacle-pathfinding/README.md

 hugging edge is entirely contained within an obstacle, as the line of sight culling for surfing edges will have already thrown the edge out.

+## Nodes

+Nodes are the endpoints of hugging edges, plus the start and end points.
+Some hugging edges may share endpoints, but these should be coalesced into single nodes only if the direction of travel is the same in both cases.

+Because all nodes (except the start and end points) are points on the perimeter of an obstacle, representation of nodes might best be done as angles as viewed from the obstacle's center.

 # Putting it all together

 Given Minkowski expansion of obstacles, the generation of surfing and